At a glance:

 What’s all the fuss then?

-COSOL's specialist Location team have unique GIS experience helping clients transition through times of change and, as such, we understand that one pressing matter regarding the CUL change will be your seasonal or adhoc GIS users.
+COSOL's specialist Location team have unique GIS experience helping clients transition through times of change and, as such, we understand that one pressing matter regarding the CUL change will be your seasonal or ad-hoc GIS users.
 Rather than panic, we encourage our clients to see this as an opportunity to think outside the box, create opportunities for upskilling, and methodically release innovative solutions for your organisation.
-Could you put this to the minds of your capable team to collaborate and design ways to take full advantage of the web environment for adhoc users to save on licensing costs?
-ArcGIS Experience Builder is new, exciting and full of possibilities which, when matched with custom built web tools for spatial analysis, those possibilities may be endless.
+Could you put this to the minds of your capable team to collaborate and design ways to take full advantage of the web environment for ad-hoc users to save on licensing costs?
+ArcGIS Experience Builder is new, exciting and full of possibilities that, when matched with custom-built web tools for spatial analysis, those possibilities may be endless.
 Add a custom print service using the arcpy.mp module and voila!
-Your very own web GIS system for adhoc users worth of business recognition, with licensing cost saving to boot.
+Your very own web GIS system for ad-hoc users worthy of business recognition, with licensing cost saving to boot.

 At the close of the Esri webinar, the takeaway on CUL was this; Esri recommended continuing with current maintenance subscriptions while building familiarity with the new license options.
 Guage and understand the organisation’s usage, and work with Esri to determine the best way forward.